 Like the expat community itself, much of this religious activity is centered in Phnom Penh, but there are religious groups and missionary organizations all over the country.
 If you’re looking for information outside of Phnom Penh, considering contacting the most relevant group below to find out what’s available in your area.

 Part of the Anglican Church of Cambodia (ACC), the Church of Christ our Peace has weekly services on Sunday in English at 10 a.m. and youth group activities.
-The congregation is small but friendly, with a traditional Anglican service.
+The congregation is large, with many young families, and offers traditional Anglican services.

 The ICF calls itself “an international, interdenominational, English-speaking, independent Christian church” and is popular with expats.
 In addition to Sunday services, this evangelical organization offers home groups, prayer groups, and fellowship and social events.

-According to Chabad Cambodia, there are more than 100 Jewish people living in the country, with 70 of them in Phnom Penh.
-The center offers synagogue services, Friday night dinner, kosher food, adult education, a Jewish library, and special high holiday events.
+According to Chabad Cambodia, there are more than 250 Jewish people living in the country, with 100 of them in Phnom Penh.
+The center offers synagogue services, Friday night dinner, Shabbat services, kosher food, adult education, a Jewish library, and special high holiday events.

 Church of Jesus Christ of Latter Day Saints